MeCJay12/lsi-storage-authority/README.md

 ## Change Log

+### 4/30/2025
+- Fixed a bug reported in [#5](https://github.com/MeCJay12/lsi-storage-authority/issues/5) where email alerts were set with no body contents.
+- Addred LSA 008.012.007.000 as reported in [#6](https://github.com/MeCJay12/lsi-storage-authority/issues/6).
+- Updated Ubuntu from Focal to Jammy.
 ### 12/6/2024
 - Added LSA 008.011.010.000.
 When upgrading from older versions of LSA, the config file format seems to have changed requiring a config rebuild.
 - Fixed a bug in entrypoint.sh where the config folder was not created so containers without a mounted config would fail to start the service.